avct/uasurfer/README.md

 # User Agent Surfer

-User Agent Surfer is a Go package that will parse and abstract HTTP User-Agent strings with particular attention to speed, resource efficiency, and accuracy.
+User Agent Surfer (uasurfer) is a Go package that will parse and abstract HTTP User-Agent strings with particular attention to speed, resource efficiency, and accuracy.
 Layout engine, browser language, and esoteric attributes are not parsed but are available in the BrowserProfile.UA string.

 Web browsers and operating systems that account for 98.5% of all worldwide use are identified.